Alcohol Detox Center

 - Irregular heart rate

-Although rare, alcohol withdrawal symptoms can be severe enough to require hospitalization and constant monitoring.
-A medical assessment may determine the severity of alcohol withdrawal and the need for medically assisted alcohol detox centers in California.
-This assessment focuses on ten categories to determine the potential severity of alcohol withdrawal.
-These are scaled within a range of 0-15 or more, and include the following:
+A medical assessment may determine the severity of alcohol withdrawal and the extent of assistance needed during alcohol detox.
+This assessment focuses on 10 categories to determine the potential severity of your alcohol withdrawal.
+They are scaled within a range of 0 to 15 or more and include:

-Each of these ten categories is assessed, on a scale ranging from 0-8, 8-10, 10-15, or more than 15.
-This scale is known as the Clinical Institute Withdrawal Assessment – Alcohol (CIWA-A), and is used as a reliable and feasible manner to recognize delirium tremens before the condition progresses.
-Sometimes, symptoms of impending delirium tremens provide insufficient notice, before the condition is full-blown.
-If signs of delirium tremens are present, medical attention is necessary right away:
+This scale is known as the Clinical Institute Withdrawal Assessment – Alcohol (CIWA-A).
+It’s used to recognize delirium tremens before the condition progresses.
+Sometimes symptoms of impending delirium tremens provide insufficient notice before the condition is full-blown.
+If you have any of these signs of delirium tremens, get medical attention and alcohol treatment right away:

 - Sudden extreme confusion